| || |

 | ||Edward Feinberg, DC, DABCSP |

-Dr. Feinberg has authored a number of papers that have been published in professional journals.
-His clinical interest is in the diagnosis and treatment of shoulder girdle injuries and is present at many sports venues throughout the San Francisco Bay area as both a supervising and treating physician.
-Dr. Feinberg is revered as a mentor by his students past and present.
+Dr. Feinberg has been in private chiropractic practice for 28 years.
+His clinical interest is in the diagnosis and treatment of shoulder girdle injuries, and he is present at many sports venues throughout the San Francisco Bay area as both a supervising and treating physician.
+Dr. Feinberg has been a GT instructor since 2007.

 | || |

 |Dr. Finer a bachelor of arts degree in natural science from St. John’s University in 1979 and a doctor of chiropractic degree from Northwestern Health Sciences University in 1982.
 He is a diplomate of the American Chiropractic Academy of Neurology.
 He is a professor at Northwestern Health Sciences University in the College of Chiropractic. |

 He currently practices in The Bloomington Natural Care Center in Bloomington, Minn.
 He has a diverse chiropractic practice that focuses on pain syndromes and dysfunctional disorders of the articular, peripheral nerve and myofascial systems.
 Dr. Finer has been a GT instructor since 2007.